hanglics/ai-keys.github.io/README.md

 Note: Currently I have disabled `.github/workflows/update-citations.yaml` in the workflows, need to uncomment the jobs in `.github/workflows/on-push.yaml`.

-Also, in `_config.yaml` change the related contents to AI Keys Lab, such as title, description, subtitle, etc.
+Also, in `_config.yaml` change the related contents to AI Keys Lab, such as title, description, subtitle, etc. Change your Lab Logo in `_includes/header.html` and `_includes/meta.html`.

 In `.github/workflows/first-time-setup.yaml`, change these to the correct contents: